Mar 21, 2023

 The role of ISO 14971

 Fortunately, national governments have not created their own unique guidelines telling you how to how to perform risk management.
 Instead, they defer to ISO 14971, the global standard for medical device risk management.
-If you are just getting started implementing risk management for your company, purchase the ISO 14971:2019 standard and its guidance ISO/TR 24971:2020, which provides support to implementing risk management.
-Both are copyrighted documents and you can purchase them online from ISO.org and other sources.
+If you are just getting started implementing risk management for your company, purchase the standard and its guidance ISO/TR 24971:2020, which provides support to implementing risk management.
+Both are copyrighted documents, and you can purchase them online from ISO.org and other sources.

 The intent of ISO 14971 is to define a standard process for identifying risks associated with medical devices at all stages in a device’s life cycle, from product design to procurement to production and postmarket use.
 In all cases, the goal is to analyze, evaluate, control, and monitor the risks associated with each life-cycle stage.

-The most recent version – ISO 14971:2019 – was published by ISO and as EN ISO 14971:2019 by CEN/CENELEC.
-This version replaces ISO 14971:2007 and EN ISO 14971:2012 and while no tectonic shifts have occurred in the risk management process, there are important changes and updates to be aware of.
-Read our blog post to get up-to-speed on changes in ISO 14971:2019.
+The most recent version – ISO 14971:2019 – was published by ISO and published as EN ISO 14971:2019 by CEN/CENELEC.
+These versions replaced ISO 14971:2007 and EN ISO 14971:2012, respectively, and while no tectonic shifts have occurred in the risk management process, there are important changes and updates to be aware of.
+Read our blog post to get up to speed on changes in ISO 14971:2019.